Authoring A Provider

 }

-Warmup should validate workflow/config, create or warm the provider resource, claim the resource locally with provider name and slug, and print the standard warmup summary.
+Warmup should validate workflow/config, create or warm the provider resource, claim it locally with the provider name and slug, and print the standard warmup summary.

 Run should: